boubkari-kaoutar/snake_game/README.md

 - Large AI Snakes (Predators): pursue the player, avoid obstacles; create pressure and show aggressive pursuit.

 5. Environment and Obstacles
-- Food pellets: pulsing visuals for feedback.
+- Food pellets: pulsing visuals for feedback, spawn away from snakes.
-- Green obstacles: soft; slow you when touched.
+- Green obstacles: soft; temporarily slow you to 50% speed for 1 second when touched.
 - Red obstacles: lethal; instant game over.
 These reinforce awareness and tuning of avoidance behavior.
+- Predators spawn far from player (250px minimum) for fair gameplay.

 6. Game Modes and Debug Tools
 6.1 Special Modes